 What Time Do SAT Scores Come Out?

-When Do SAT Scores Come In for Schools?
+When Do SAT Scores Get to Schools?

-The takeaway: Unless you can already view your SAT scores online and have a deadline less than three weeks away, it's probably not worth rushing your SAT scores.
+So what's the takeaway here?
+Unless you can already view your SAT scores online and have a deadline less than three weeks away, it's probably not worth rushing your SAT scores.

 How to View SAT Scores

 The fastest way to get access to your SAT results is online through your College Board account.
-If you don't have an online College Board Account, learn how to create one here.
+If you don't have a College Board account, learn how to create one here.

-Next, click on "My SAT" to get to your SAT scores.
+Next, click on "My SAT" to get to your SAT scores:

 You'll then be taken to a page with your SAT results for each time you've taken the test:

-For a more detailed dive into how to get your SAT scores, take a look at our step by step guide.
+For a more detailed dive into how to get your SAT scores, take a look at our step-by-step guide.